ocripps24/CV/README.md

 <a href="https://makers.tech/"><img src="Images/makers.png" height='50'></a>
 **Makers Academy** (March-19 to Jun-19)
-*A 16 week intensive developer bootcamp*
+*A 16-week intensive developer bootcamp*

 - Intensive exposure to languages including Ruby, JavaScript and Swift alongside frameworks like Rails.
 - High-Quality processes such as TDD, Agile software development and Extreme Programming (XP)